 If you would like to take an MSU course for credit but do not wish to enter into a degree-granting program, you should apply to the university as a Lifelong Education student.
 The Lifelong Education program is ideal for members of the community and for college students enrolled at other institutions who want to take an MSU course for credit.

 A variety of undergraduate and graduate courses are available both on and off campus and through MSU’s Study Abroad program.
 Lifelong Education students are also eligible to participate in MSU’s Summer Study programs.

 To enroll in credit courses as a visitor on a noncredit basis, view the visitor status policy provided by the Office of the Registrar.

 Guest students include high school students wishing to dual enroll at MSU.

-If you would like to take a course at Michigan State University for credit but do not wish to enter into a degree-granting program at either the undergraduate or graduate level, you should apply to the university as a Lifelong Education student.
 You must meet certain criteria for admittance into the Lifelong Education program, and you must be admitted as a Lifelong Education student before enrolling for classes.
 To learn more and begin the admission process, complete the Lifelong Education application.